 Participants have the opportunity to acquire knowledge and skills for personal enrichment through classes in exercise (tai chi, chair, walking for fitness), fine arts, and sewing.
 A computer lab is also available with some staff instruction in basic computer skills.

-A daily hot, nutritious meal is served at 11:30 a.m. by Mobile Meals of Toledo, Inc. Congregate Nutrition Program.
+Monday through Thursday, a nutritious lunch is available to the Mobile Meals of Toledo, Inc. Congregate Nutrition Program.
+They may be eaten in the center or taken to go and donations are accepted.
 Meals are funded by the Older Americans Act, the Ohio Department on Aging, the Ohio Department of Agriculture, local funds, and donations.
-Participants are asked to give a donation for each meal.
-An amount suggested by Mobile Meals of Toledo Inc. is posted on our bulletin board.
+Meals are available first come, first served.

 The Senior Center has two vans for transportation.
 The vans are available to transport participants living within the Senior Center boundaries to and from the Center, Monday through Friday.
 The program department also uses the vans for day trips to local destinations.
 A donation is encouraged for all rides.